-Healthcare Debates: What Countries Have Free Universal Healthcare?
-Is it Effective?
+Healthcare Debates: Which Countries Have Free Healthcare?
+Does It Work?

 In the supposed land of the free, healthcare is not.
 For many years running, the United States has held the dubious honor of being the most expensive, least effective healthcare system in the affluent world.
 In 2018, the U.S. spent $3.6 trillion on healthcare—an average of $11,172 per person—nearly double per capita than other high-income nations across the globe.